-Ports 443 and 25 are the most vulnerable ports for this period; this is because many vulnerabilities were found which are related to them and categorized as medium risk.
+Ports 443 and 25 are the most vulnerable ports for this period; this is because much vulnerability relate to services "listening" on them.

 Risk Value Metric

 GLESEC utilizes a metric to provide a way to quantify the vulnerabilities based risk of an organization.
 This metric is to measure the relative value of vulnerabilities and also the record of change over time.